tombomba/tombomba.github.io/_posts/2018-09-24-answers-to-questions-nobody-asked.md

 Ben Wheatley.
 He gives no quarter.
 He doesn't pander.
 I like that I don't always like him and that he doesn't care.

 ## Least favorite?
 I'm tired of Quentin Tarantino.
 He developed his style so narrowly it's turned to schtick.
-A definite mean streak appeared after "Kill Bill," and his characters became more cartoonish as his movies became more violent.
+A definite mean streak appeared after "Jackie Brown," and his characters became more cartoonish as his movies became more violent.

 ## What film do you love that most people seem to&nbsp;hate?
 "Alien 3," a bad movie with good ideas.
 The more you travel through its history, from discarded screenplays to assembly cuts, the more interesting it becomes.